mbasaglia/glaxnimate/docs/docs/contributing/code/model_objects.md

     // ...

     // The template parameters are the class to be declared and its parent
-    // (You can skip unnecessary parent classes like ObjectBase)
     // The function argument is the module you want to define the class into. register_from_meta<model::MyNewObject, Object>(glaxnimate_module);
     // Abstract classes should also be declared,